genomicsclass/book/pages/eda_with_pca.md

 ![Boxplot of first four PCs stratified by month.](figure/eda_with_pca-pc_boxplots-1.png)

-Here we see that month has a very strong correlation with the first PC, as well as some of the others.
+Here we see that month has a very strong correlation with the first PC, even when stratifying by ethnic group as well as some of the others.
+Remember that samples processed between 2002-2004 are all from the same ethnic group.
 In cases such as these, in which we have many samples, we can use an analysis of variance to see which PCs correlate with month:

 ```r